 PREDICT-2: Consortium working on sudden cardiac death.
 We will study mutations in phospholamban as a cause for sudden death.
 Collaborators: Professor Arthur Wilde (Amsterdam UMC), Professor Mark Vos (UMC Utrecht), Professor Paul Volders (Maastricht UMC).

 My group has several clinical studies in its portfolio, usually in line with our other scientific projects.
 I have been Dutch National lead on the DAPA-HF trial, a landmark trial with the SGLT2 inhibitor in heart failure.
 I am member of the executive committee of DELIVER, that studies dapagliflozin in HFpEF.
 Furthermore, I have been studying biomarkers in heart failure, and am co-PI of the MONITOR HF study, a study that evaluates the pulmonary artery pressure monitor in severe heart failure.

 CURE-PLaN: In our part of the country, we have a high prevalence of cardiomyopathy due to a founder mutation in the phospholamban (PLN) gene.
 We have secured substantial funding to work on several aspects of the PLN gene.
-For more information, go to this page.
+For more information, go to the CURE-PLaN website.

 Predicting new-onset heart failure in women

 Secreted factors in cardiac remodeling provoke tumorigenesis and end organ damage in heart failure

 Investigating and treating phospholamban cardiomyopathy

 Facilitate personalized therapies in patients with heart failure